-Priest: Let us pray.
+Words: Latin, 5th cent.
+Music: Puer Nobis, adapt.
+Michael Praetorius; arr.
+John F. Erickson After Communion, the Celebrant says Let us pray.
 Eternal God, heavenly Father, you have graciously accepted us as living members of your Son our Savior Jesus Christ, and you have fed us with spiritual food in the Sacrament of his Body and Blood.
 Send us now into the world in peace, and grant us strength and courage to love and serve you with gladness and singleness of heart; through Christ our Lord.
 Amen.
+The Bishop, when present, or the Priest, may bless the people.
+Closing Hymn